Ambroży Mikołaj Skarżyński: Biography

+arrived, escorted by Emperor Napoleon, to the palace in Fontainebleau, where he signed his abdication.

-Skarzysnki resigned from the Napoleonic army in 1815, but returned to military service in 1830, when he joined a Uhlans regiment in the November Uprising in Poland.
+Skarzysnki resigned from the Napoleonic army in 1814, but returned to military service in 1830, when he joined a Uhlans regiment in the November Uprising in Poland.
 In 1831 he was elevated to the rank of a General of the Polish Military and was awarded the highest Polish military order, Virtuti Militari for his courage during the battles of Wawer and Grochow.
 After the failure of the uprising in the late 1831 Ambrozy emigrated from the Duchy of Warsaw to Prussia, where he stayed until 1857.
 He then returned to the Duchy to settle in his estate, Orłów, where he died in 1868.

 In 1818 Ambrozy married Julia Sokolowska, daughter of the starosta of Nieszawa and he received Orłów estate as a dowry, which included a vast amount of land and a large manor.
 He also received Suserz estate with a wooden manor from his father, Jerzy.
 Skarzynski had 7 children with Julia, and their son, also called Jerzy, participated later in the Greater Poland Uprising (1848).
+Children of Ambroży and Julia née Sokołowska: 1.
+Jerzy, 2.
+Magdalena, 3.
+Kazimierz, 4.
+Eleonora, 5.
+Bibianna, 6.
+Konstanty, 7.
+Franciszek, 8.
+Stanisław, 9.
+Maksymilian Józef.